 Shows for Someday #1: REMAINS TO BE SEEN by Howard Lindsay & Russel Crouse

-This is the first in a series of posts here about “Shows For Someday”—plays and musicals that have lived in my heart a long time, but I’ve never gotten to do in any capacity.
-Interesting scripts outside the usual regional and stock theatre rotation that met with varying degrees of success on Broadway and beyond.
+This is the first in a series of posts here about “Shows For Someday.”
+These are plays and musicals that have lived in my heart a long time, but I’ve never worked on a production of them, in any capacity.
+Each of them is an interesting script that’s outside the usual regional and stock theatre rotation.
+Each one met with varying degrees of success on Broadway and beyond.

-Many of these shows are by prestigious authors whose work isn’t as known as it may once have been.
-Some would be difficult to produce because of script requirements or cast size; some might need touching up to bring them more in line with modern expectations and sensibilities; some may not have as much appeal for an open-run mass audience because people just aren’t doing shows like that anymore.
-Anyway, I think these shows are worth another look, and who knows what may come from using this space to shine a little light them.
+Many of these “Shows for Someday” are by prestigious authors whose work isn’t as widely known as it once was.
+Some of these shows would be difficult to produce because of script requirements or cast size; some might need editing or touching up to bring them more in line with modern expectations and sensibilities; some may not have as much appeal for an open-run mass audience because people just aren’t doing shows like these anymore.
+Anyway, I think each of these shows are worth another look, and who knows what may come from using this space to shine a little light them.
 So, our first show is…

 Original out-of-town flyer, art by Charles Addams.